findonflow/find/profile.md

 What types of links do i envision
  - if the type is a valid fa-icon then use it as that and only use the title as a hover over the image.
- - if type is img then show it in a img tag
+ - if type is img then show it in an img tag
- - if type is audtio/video then show viewer for that.
+ - if type is audio/video then show viewer for that.
  - if type is collection and title is same as a collection this is a weblink to that collection.
  - if type is generic then just show a simple a href.